culturing/poems/DESIGN.md

 `#container-parent` uses `overflow-x: clip` rather than `hidden`, because a hidden axis would make it a scroll container and the sticky year rail inside would start measuring itself against that box instead of the window.
+The clip box is pulled a few pixels wider than the content it holds, since the stem's dot sits outside the node it belongs to and on a phone the node begins at the clip edge, which sliced every dot down the middle.

 ## The rating filter